CSUC/RDR-scripts/transform_excel/Readme_ENG.md

     - Once the conversion is complete, a zip file containing the CSV files will be automatically downloaded.

 ## File Structure
-- `Excel_to_CSV_Converter.ipynb`: The main script for converting Excel files to CSV format.
+- `transform_Excel.ipynb`: The main script for converting Excel files to CSV format.
 - `example.xlsx`: Example Excel file for testing purposes.
 - `example_output.zip`: Example output containing the generated CSV files.